LogoLogo

 • Can be inside the cluster or a managed service such as AWS Elasticache.

-• We recommend Redis 7 or greater.
+• We recommend Redis 7 or greater running in a high availability setup with sentinel.

 Setup